-The propagation scheme shown in Figure 7 includes the dynamic connection between agent and place.
-The general rule is that when an agent is logged in at a place, the identical actions that occur for the agent also occur for the place.
+Figure 11 shows the propagation scheme used by Stat Server 8.1.0 and previous releases-it illustrates a dynamic connection between agent and place and observes the general rule that when an agent is logged in at a place, the identical actions that occur for the agent also occur for the place.
 When an agent is not logged in anywhere, no actions are attributed to that agent.

-Figure 7: Propagation Hierarchy of Regular DN Action
+Figure 11: Propagation Hierarchy of Regular DN Action Prior to 8.1.2

-In the Stat Server model, an agent can only be logged in at one place and only one agent can be logged in at one place at the same time.
-Stat Server uses the following rules in tracking the agent-place connection:
+In the Stat Server 8.1.0- model, a one-to-one association between the agent and the place is artificially enforced.
+Stat Server 8.1.0- uses the following rules in tracking the agent-place association:

-- When an agent who is not logged in at a place logs in at a place's DN, he or she becomes logged in at that place. - When an agent logged in at a place logs in at another place, s/he is no longer logged in at the former place. - When an agent logs in at a place where another agent is already logged in, the latter agent is no longer logged in at the place. - When an agent is logged in at a place, and s/he logs out from the place's last DN where s/he has been logged in, the agent is no longer logged in anywhere.
+- When an agent who is not logged in at a place logs in at a place's DN, s/he becomes logged in at that place. - When an agent logged in at a place logs in at another place, s/he is no longer logged in at the former place. - When an agent logs in at a place where another agent is already logged in, the latter agent is no longer logged in at the place. - When an agent is logged in at a place, and s/he logs out from the place's last DN where s/he has been logged in, the agent is no longer logged in anywhere.